jsafrane/scratch/AWS CSI.md

 The perfect CSI driver should be stateless.
 After start, it should recover its state by observing the actual status of AWS (i.e. describe instances / volumes).
 Current cloud provider follows this approach, however there are some corner cases around restarts when Kubernetes can try to attach two volumes to the same device on a node.

 When the stateless driver is not possible, it can use some persistent storage outside of the driver.
 Since the driver should support multiple Container Orchestrators (like Mesos), it must not use Kubernetes APIs.
 It should use AWS APIs instead to persist its state if needed (like AWS DynamoDB).
+We assume that costs of using such db will be negligible compared to rest of Kubernetes.

 ### No credentials on nodes
 General security requirements we follow in Kubernetes is "if a node gets compromised then the damage is limited to the node".
 Paranoid people typically dedicate handful of nodes in Kubernetes cluster as "infrastructure nodes" and dedicate these nodes to run "infrastructure pods" only.
 Regular users can't run their pods there.
 CSI attacher and provisioner is an example of such "infrastructure pod" - it need permission to create/delete any PV in Kubernetes and CSI driver running there needs credentials to create/delete volumes in AWS.